kpboyle1/devtreks/ReadMe.txt

 and to an Azure App Service web app.
 Appendixes C and D in the Source Code reference explains deployment further.

-4. The August 11th update on github fixed 3 bugs –not enough new work to justify a new version number.
-All tutorials are being upgraded in August and additional bugs may be found and fixed.
+4. The August 11th and 31st updates on github fixed 7 bugs that
+were discovered during the August, 2016 tutorial upgrades.

 Database Connections
 Server version: Sql Server 2016 Express, RTM